 cs(~metric.global.namespace.*).
 The period (

-This dashboard helps you investigate Wavefront usage for each user and ingestion policy.
+This dashboard helps you investigate the usage of the Operations for Applications service for each user and ingestion policy.

-Wavefront supports creation of ingestion policies.
-You create policies and assign accounts (user or service accounts) to each policy and examine which teams use which part of total ingestion in this Ingestion (PPS) Usage dashboard.
+Operations for Applications supports creation of ingestion policies.
+You create policies and assign accounts (user or service accounts), groups, sources, namespaces, or point tags to each policy.
+On the Operations for Applications Ingestion Policy Explorer dashboard, you can examine which policies use which part of the total ingestion.
 You can even drill down and examine usage of individual users.

-The dashboard includes a link to the Ingestion Policies page so you can create, examine, or modify ingestion policies
+The dashboard includes a link to the Ingestion Policies page, so you can examine the ingestion policies in your environment.
+If you are a Super Admin user, you can also create and modify ingestion policies.

-This dashboards helps you monitor your monthly usage and ensure that you’re not ingesting more PPS than your contracted rate allows.
+The dashboard for your contract type helps you monitor your usage and ensure that you’re not ingesting more PPS than your contracted rate allows.

-The dashboard gives a detailed breakdown of your Tanzu Observability monthly usage against commitment.
 When your usage reaches around 95% of your committed rate, you can then take appropriate action.
+For example:

-- Examine who is using a high percentage of the PPS in the Wavefront Ingestion Policy Explorer dashboard.
+- Examine who is using a high percentage of the PPS in the Operations for Applications Ingestion Policy Explorer dashboard.

 Scenario: Avoid Exceeding the Committed Rate